What is Duolingo English Test Score?

 DET Scoring System Overview

-Individual Subscores
+Individual Subscores on DET

 In the latest DET score report, the individual subscores cover four key areas: listening, speaking, reading, and writing.
 These are the well-known competencies of listening, speaking, reading, and writing, respectively.